omrawaley/chip-8-assembler/README.md

 ./chip8asm <path-to-asm> <name-of-binary>
 ```

+## Examples

+See the [examples](https://github.com/omrawaley/chip-8-assembler/tree/main/examples) folder for demos and sample programs.

 ## Todo

 - Remove `3NNN` and either preprocess labels or enable `JMP` to be used for labels as well as 12-bit addresses.